mrpateljeet/GITHUB_ISSUE_JEET_12/README.md

 ## 2. Challenges and Solutions

 - **Challenge 1: Displaying All 100 Trees on the Map**
-  - *Problem*: Initially, only a few markers were displayed due to data issues and rendering limitations.
+  - *Problem*: Only a few markers were initially displayed due to data issues and rendering limitations.
   - *Solution*: I validated and structured the dataset, ensuring all 100 tree entries were correctly represented.
 I also optimized rendering logic to handle all markers efficiently.

 - **Challenge 2: Interactivity and Animations**